ijuric/MAPS/README.md

   * 1 if you want .hic file to be generated, 0 if not.
 * Dataset1, dataset2,...
   * Used for running MAPS on merged dataset.
 When number_of_datasets > 1, run_pipeline looks at the paths defined by Dataset1, dataset2… to find  where each biological replica .bedpe and .bed files are.
-* fdr
-  * -log10(fdr), used when looking for significant interaction.
-The default value of this parameter is 2, corresponding to fdr = 0.01
 * model
   * regression model.
 Can be pospoisson or negbinom.
 MAPS supports positive poisson (pospoisson) or negative binomial (negbinom) regression.
 Default value is pospoisson (positive poisson regression).
 * sex_chroms_to_process
   * either X,Y,XY or NA.
 This specifies which (if any) sex chromosomes the user wants to run MAPS on: X = X chr only, Y = Y chr only, XY = both X and Y chroms, NA = none (just autosomal).
 Default value is NA.
 * bwa_index
   * path to bwa indexed reference genome
+* fdr
+  * this is used for labeling purposes only.
+Do not change.
+See the MAPS paper for more details on how fdr is picked.

 ### Running MAPS
 Run appropriately set up run_pipeline script